mcqll/mcqll.github.io/_people/sinha.koustuv.md

 ---

-I am a PhD student affiliated with [Mila](https://mila.quebec/en/person/koustuv-sinha/) and [Reasoning and Learning Lab](http://rl.cs.mcgill.ca/) at McGill University.
+I am a PhD candidate affiliated with [Mila](https://mila.quebec/en/person/koustuv-sinha/) and [Reasoning and Learning Lab](http://rl.cs.mcgill.ca/) at McGill University.
 I am supervised by Prof Joelle Pineau, and collaborate with Prof William Hamilton and Prof [Timothy O'Donnell](/people/odonnell.timothy).
 My primary research interests are Generative Language Modeling (Dialog Systems) and Language Reasoning.
 I am also interested in exploring strong linguistic priors in designing machine learning systems for text generation and representation.